School

 Reading

-At St. Peter’s Elwick Primary School, we strive to ensure that all children become successful, fluent readers by the end of key stage one and believe this is achievable through a combination of strong, high quality, discrete systematic phonics teaching combined with a whole language approach that promotes a ‘Reading for Pleasure’ culture.
+At St. Peter’s Elwick C of E Primary School, we strive to ensure that all children become successful, fluent readers by the end of key stage one and believe this is achievable through a combination of strong, high quality, discrete systematic phonics teaching combined with a whole language approach that promotes a ‘Reading for Pleasure’ culture.
 Being able to read is the most important skill children will learn during their early schooling and has far-reaching implications for lifelong learning and well-being.
+It is essential that our approach to teaching phonics and reading is accessible to all learners, regardless of background.

 Intent